romebell/SEI802/react-updated-2019/intro-to-react/virtual-dom.md

 ![Virtual DOM Diagram](https://docs.google.com/drawings/d/11ugBTwDkqn6p2n5Fkps1p3Elp8ZToIRzXzvM4LJMYaU/pub?w=543&h=229)

-> If you're interested in learning more about the Virtual DOM, [check this video out](https://www.youtube.com/watch?v=-DX3vJiqxm4). _\(note: right click for new tab!\)_

-You know every component has, at a minimum, a `render` method.
-The `render` method generates a Virtual DOM node to be added to the actual DOM.
+You know every component has, at a minimum, a `return` statement.
+The `return` generates a `Virtual DOM` `node` to be added to the actual DOM.

-The contents of this node are what we define in the method's return statement, using JSX.
+The contents of this `node` are what we define in the `return` statement, using JSX.

 The `ReactDOM.render()` function takes two arguments: